 If you haven’t seen these beautiful maps on Pinterest already, you probably have seen cool scratch-off maps for your room (they’re also pretty cute!)
 These maps are pretty, artsy, and a nice little reminder (and inspiration) to start, or continue, traveling around the world.

 People from my university get curious about my bullet journal (since I use it for everything) and I always receive comments on these three pages — I absolutely LOVE them.

 Anyway, I didn’t get the idea myself.
-I was inspired by Krafty Owl’s bullet journal spreads (check them out for journal inspiration).
+I was inspired by bullet journal pictures on Pinterest (have a look for more inspiration!)

-She started her U.S. map because she had a bucketlist of traveling to all 50 states.
-Since I haven’t been to too many states, but I’ve travelled to a good amount of countries, I decided to add two more maps: The Americas and Europe.
+Since I haven’t been to too many states, but I’ve traveled to a good amount of countries, I decided to not only make a U.S. map but to also add two more maps: The Americas and Europe.

 Map of the Americas

 (I also squeezed a teeny tiny bit of Africa in there!)

 Hopefully soon I can add a map of Asia to my journal as well!

 Well if these pictures have you ready to go, pen in hand, let me tell you how to make them:

 **NOTE: it takes some time, and might hurt your hand — but it’s totally worth it!